sj156/bayesdir/README.md

 The long-term goal is to support predictive resampling and martingale posterior methods for circular and spherical models.

-> **Status:** very early development.
-Current functions are mostly placeholders,
-> and the API may change.

 ## Installation

 The package is not on CRAN.
 Install the development version from GitHub with: